Elisto/dotfiles/README.md

 # dotfiles
-just a copy of my dotfiles
+A copy of my i3 config, i used as backup